handsomericestudent/handsomericestudent.github.io/README.md

 ```
 git add .
 ```
+*** git add . will add all changes you make in a particular commit.
+To just add one file, you can specify the file name, with something like git add "myfilename.py"

 Commit the changes you made
 ```
 git commit -m "your message here"
 ```
+*** Remember to always make useful commit messages, for both yourself and others

 Push your code to the branch you are working in
 ```